Matteo2145/Parking-Lot-Vacancy-Detection-using-TinyML/README.md

 ## Usage
 ### How to connect the board
 After connecting the board with your PC using the cable, open Arduino IDE environment.
-On the top left of the screen is possible to select the board you are using, select Arduino NAno 33 BLE.
+On the top left of the screen is possible to select the board you are using, select Arduino Nano 33 BLE.